Matt Jones pointed out that asciiFixed and asciiDelimited should

 seems out-of-date -- we need to make sure that this documentation is complete

 and accurate, although I can understand waiting until we finalize the schema.

-#5 Updated by David Blankman almost 18 years ago
+#5 Updated by David Blankman over 18 years ago

 If orientation moves from dataTable to physical then it should probably be